-3. Tailored Analysis: RnBeads Modules
+4 Tailored Analysis: RnBeads Modules

 In this section, we show how the package's modules can be invoked individually given suitable options and input data.
+Most modules operate on the RnBSet objects introduced in the previous section.
 Some modules depend on data generated by other modules (c.f.
 Figure 1).
 We also introduce useful parameter settings and report-independent stand-alone methods for methylation analysis.